amramy/Amazon_Vine_Analysis/README.md

 ### Determine Bias of Vine Reviews:

 * How many Vine reviews and non-Vine reviews were there?
-  * 268 vine (worker) reviews & 29517 buyer reviews.
+  * 268 vine (worker) reviews & 29,517 buyer reviews.

 <img width="315" alt="total reviews" src="https://user-images.githubusercontent.com/111904266/217396217-a73b9600-0371-4206-aa9a-82f41690fa9b.png">

 * How many Vine reviews were 5-stars?
-How many non-Vine reviews were 5 stars?
+How many non-Vine reviews were 5-stars?
-  * 149 vine (worker) & 13675 buyer reviews were 5 stars.
+  * 149 vine (worker) & 13,675 buyer reviews were 5-stars.

 <img width="554" alt="5 star ratings" src="https://user-images.githubusercontent.com/111904266/217396241-da3b3d66-b502-47ba-aa12-18006e3b9499.png">

 * What percentage of Vine reviews were 5-stars?
 What percentage of non-Vine reviews were 5-stars?
-  *55.60% of worker reviews and 46.33% buyer reviews were 5-stars.
+  * 55.60% of worker reviews and 46.33% buyer reviews were 5-stars.

 <img width="470" alt="percent of 5-star reviews" src="https://user-images.githubusercontent.com/111904266/217396247-d8bb0104-e606-47e8-96d6-5da7f74be380.png">

 ### Additional Query:
 * I was curious about how many non-vine members (the buyers) were verified purchases
-  * 16066 buyer reviews.
+  * 16,066 verified buyer reviews.
 * How many buyers were unverified purchases?
-  * 13415 unverified buyer reviews.
+  * 13,415 unverified buyer reviews.
 * Of those unverified purchases how many had 5 star ratings.
-  * 6003 unverified purchase 5-star reviews.
+  * 6,003 unverified purchase 5-star reviews.

 <img width="818" alt="verified and unverified reviews" src="https://user-images.githubusercontent.com/111904266/217396423-771dbd04-eaa5-4752-9578-e37462495980.png">

 ### Summary:

-* As the Amazon Vine members are a small percentage (0.9%) of the total 29,785 reviews and they did seem to have a bias towards a favorable review as there was almost 10% more 5 star reviews from Vine members than non-vine members.
+* As the Amazon Vine members are a small percentage (0.9%) of the total 29,785 reviews they did seem to have a favorable bias as there was almost 10% more 5 star reviews from Vine members than non-vine members.
 * In other words more than half (56%) of the 268 vine reviews were 5-star ratings
 * My curiosity then led me to look at the buyer reviews and found that 45% of the 13,415 unverified buyers had 5 star reviews.
 * In other words 20% of the 29,517 buyer reviews were unverified 5-star reviews.